habuDaRu/Total-Twitch-War-Mod/README.md

 2. **Optional Files**:

+   - **`tdw_twitch_spec_frames_names.txt`**
+     This file is **not required** but If used, it adds special faction-specific frames to certain users’ units in the panel.
+      - Randomly assigns frames to users listed in tdw_twitch_spec_frames_names.txt.
+      - can be used for VIPs, mods, subs, or any designated users.

+     **Example file content**:
+     ```
+     name1
+     name2
+     ```

    - **`tdw_priority_users.txt`**
-     If used, this file contains the names of users whose triggered commands will always be placed in the priority queue.
+     This file is **not required** but If used, it contains the names of users whose triggered commands will always be placed in the priority queue.
+      - can be used for VIPs, mods, subs, or any designated users.

      **Example file content**:
      ```